AdobeDocs/experience-manager-64.en/help/communities/using/msrp.md

 Make sure MSRP has been configured to be the default provider by checking the configuration of the storage option.
 By default, the storage resource provider is JSRP.

-On all author and publish AEM instances, revisit the [Storage Configuration console](../../communities/using/srp-config.md) or check the AEM repository :
+On all author and publish AEM instances, revisit the [Storage Configuration console](../../communities/using/srp-config.md) or check the AEM repository:

 * in JCR, if [/etc/socialconfig](http://localhost:4502/crx/de/index.jsp#/etc/socialconfig/)